 Returns an array of Oid objects indicating the mechanisms available to GSS-API callers.
-A "null" value is returned when no mechanism are available (an example of this would be when mechanism are dynamically configured, and currently no mechanisms are installed).
+A "null" value is returned when no mechanisms are available (an example of this would be when mechanisms are dynamically configured, and currently no mechanisms are installed).

-7.1.4. getNamesForMech
+7.1.3. getNamesForMech